antonioiuliano2/EDER-VIANN/README.md

 6) The files that are the final output have names with capital letters only such as: R5_REC_VERTICES Those files are not deleted after execution.
 If not all letters in the file are capitalised that means that the file is temporary and will be eventually deleted by the package once it is not needed anymore.
 7) The screen output of the scripts is colour coded:
-   a) White for routine operations
+   - White for routine operations
-   b) Blue for the file and folder locations
+   - Blue for the file and folder locations
-   c) Green for successful operation completions
+   - Green for successful operation completions
-   d) Yellow for warnings and non-critical errors.
+   - Yellow for warnings and non-critical errors.
-   e) Red for critical errors.
+   - Red for critical errors.
 8) Once the program successfully executes it will leave a following message before exiting:
    "###### End of the program #####"